larics/icuas23_competition/README.md

 * [Position Control](startup/challenge/custom_config/position_control_custom.yaml)
 * [TOPP Trajectory Generation](startup/challenge/custom_config/topp_config_custom.yaml)

+### Points of interest

+Point of interest are provided on the topic ```poi``` within the UAV namespace.
+The message contains an array of ```geometry_msgs/Point``` messages, containing x, y and z locations of a cylinder that contains a tile.
+The radius of each cylinder is 2.5 meters and the height of the cylinder is 5 meters.

+One PoI cylinder is spawned for each of the tiles, and they may overlap and include more than one tile.
+The cylinder may also include obstacles.

 ## Challenge

 More details on the challenge can be found in the competition rulebook.
 After the UAV and the world is spawned, several textured tiles are spawned around the arena.
 The UAV needs to navigate the arena and find and classify tiles.